-The thought-provoking cover page of Bitter Chocolate is just the beginning to a path-breaking book which serves to shatter the “conspiracy of silence” around Child Sexual Abuse (CSA) and attempts to give the traumatised child a voice.
+The thought-provoking cover page of go to link Bitter Chocolate is just the beginning to a path-breaking book which serves to shatter the “conspiracy of silence” around Child Sexual Abuse (CSA) and attempts to give the traumatised child a voice.
 In fact, Pinki Virani narrates her experience of sexual abuse during her childhood and its aftermath in this book.

 While analysing the roots of the problem of sexual abuse, she makes a very interesting observation.
 Nowadays, increasingly, young children are encouraged to emulate adults and are made to mimic adult objects of desire.
-This is objectionable to Virani because “it normalizes a particular way of looking at young girls…that shares in common with pornography, namely, the girl as an object of gaze for the voyeur and not as a person.”
+This is objectionable to Virani because “it normalizes a particular way of looking at young girls…that shares in common with pornography, namely, the girl as an object of gaze for the voyeur and not as a person.” enter site

 A documentation of the sexual abuse perpetrated on children, this book serves to shatter the complacency surrounding family life.
 The usual equivocatory questions are spelled out clearly which leaves no room for ambiguity and ignorance.
 An extremely hard-hitting text, it gives a detailed account of the experience of sexual abuse of children in a straightforward manner, completely devoid of self-pity.